FAU-LAP/nomad-distro-LAP/README.md

 ### For a new Oasis

+1. For testing on windows, [install WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

-1. Make sure you have [docker](https://docs.docker.com/engine/install/) installed.
+2. Make sure you have [docker](https://docs.docker.com/engine/install/) installed.
    Docker nowadays comes with `docker compose` built in.
 Prior, you needed to install the stand-alone [docker-compose](https://docs.docker.com/compose/install/).

+3. Again, testing on Windows: Add your user to the docker-users group (see the [docker install guide](https://docs.docker.com/desktop/setup/install/windows-install/#install-interactively))

-2. Clone the repository or download the repository as a zip file.
+4. Clone the repository or download the repository as a zip file.

     ```sh
     git clone https://github.com/FAU-LAP/nomad-distro-LAP.git